Information for International Applicants

 Connecticut State Department of Education

-The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-k programs within a school district in Ohio.
-Connecticut does not offer an equivalent associate pre-k certificate.
-A bachelor’s degree is required for pre-k teacher certification in Connecticut.
-However, the online ECDE program could qualify completers for other early childhood roles in Connecticut, if all other criteria are met.
+The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-K programs within a school district in Ohio.
+Connecticut does not offer an equivalent associate pre-K certificate.

-The online Master of Arts in Art Education and Masters of Learning Technologies, and Core Practices in World Language Education programs are not designed to lead to initial or additional teacher licensure or certification.
+The online Master of Arts in Art Education and Masters of Learning Technologies, Core Practices in World Language Education, and Advanced Chemistry Knowledge Certificate programs are not designed to lead meet educational requirements to apply for initial or additional teacher licensure or certification.